 3. Data collection method

-- Feedback forms: Feedback forms are displayed in an overlay, meaning the customer does not have to leave the website to fill in the form.
+- Online Feedback forms: Feedback forms are displayed in an overlay, meaning the customer does not have to leave the website to fill in the form.
 How this is set up varies between organisations.
 Feedback can be collected passively, whereby the customer initiates the action him/herself by clicking on a feedback button or it can be more event-based, meaning the feedback form appears automatically based on pre-defined rules (e.g. a particular click path or the customer existing the website).

 - Surveys: Typically, the customer is redirected to a new page, or landing page and prompted to fill in the survey there.